vsmrnw/vsmrnw/README.md

 ### :man_technologist: About:

-Python developer with a 2.5 years background in application/infrastructure security.
-Interested in working with high load projects/microservices, FastAPI.
+Passionate Python developer with a strong background in Cybersecurity.
+Works with relevant Web Frameworks and Back-end systems.
+Striving for a balance between best practices and early feature delivery.
+Seeking a challenging position that will allow to contribute to an organization’s success and drive exceptional results.
 <br />I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :robot: Programming

 - :mailbox: Contacts: